We All Fall Down

 What I do know is that the way we work through a response to falling down can be much changed when we have an inner practice of any kind.

 I hope that some of these steps that I share, through personal practice, may accelerate or provide a more meaningful way through discomfort and repair for others.
-Here I offer some insights and a dispatch from the process of getting back up:
+Here I offer some insights from the process of getting back up:

 1. When we fall down, let go of the rope, cease the struggle and let there be a softening, a surrender to fall.